SAFETAG/SAFETAG/content/activities/assessment_plan.md

     * Share a liability waiver signed by the host organization. [^PETS_permission_to_test]
     * Obtain approval from any third parties, if necessary. [^PETS_third_parties]

-  The Audit agreement, non-disclosure agreement, liability waiver may be accomplished through a single document
+  The Audit agreement, non-disclosure agreement, liability waiver may be accomplished through a single document, or they may be separate documents.

   Auditors are encouraged to use, or at least reference text from the following sources: